A 116-year-old Tradition of Faithful

 - Claim the Future –planning proactively to ensure that facilities help us expand God’s kingdom.

-On April 15, 2007, the church dedicated and opened the Magnolia Building which will serve the Youth Ministry and various church and community meetings.
-The two-story, 9,000 square foot facility is located just south of the main campus, and was once the site of a neighborhood tavern and laundromat.
-The opening marked the fulfillment of dreams dating back decades.
+On April 15, 2007, the church dedicated and opened the 9,000-square-foot Magnolia Building on the south side of the campus.
+It serves Youth Ministries, Magnolia worship service and various church and community meetings.
+Built on the site former longtime tavern, the opening marked the fulfillment of dreams dating back decades.

-Through 2007 and 2008, our congregation focused on identifying an intentional framework for discipleship, which resulted in what we call the Discipleship Pathway.
-Our members embraced the structure and practices of the Pathway, and in 2012, that framework was published as “A Disciple’s Path” by the Rev. Jim Harnish and the Rev. Justin LaRosa.
+Through 2007 and 2008, our congregation developed an intentional framework for discipleship, what we call the Discipleship Pathway.
+It was embraced by our congregation, and published in 2012 as “A Disciple’s Path” by the Rev. Jim Harnish and the Rev. Justin LaRosa.
 “A Disciple’s Path” has been used by hundreds of congregations nationwide.

-In September 2011, Hyde Park’s newest worship service, informal and interactive, was launched in the Magnolia Building, inviting a modern contemporary worshiping congregation to “come as you are” to informal worship.
+In September 2011, the 11 Magnolia worship service was launched in the Magnolia Building, a modern contemporary service that invites all to “come as you are” to informal worship.

-In late 2012, members voted to accept from the Florida Conference downtown property ( formerly First United Methodist Church) for use in expanding Methodist ministry downtown, affirming the vision and present opportunity to “Cross the River,” to minister to and with new downtown residents, as envisioned in 2004.
-In 2013, a Downtown Launch Team began to work and pray together to engage a new community and discern God’s call on this congregation for downtown.
+In late 2012, members voted to accept from the Florida Conference downtown property (formerly First United Methodist Church) for use in expanding Methodist ministry downtown.
+This decision affirmed the vision and present opportunity to “Cross the River” by ministering to and with downtown residents as envisioned in 2004.
+In 2013, a Downtown Launch Team began to work and pray to discern God’s call on this congregation for downtown.

-Bishop Kenneth Carter appointed the Rev. Roger Scholtz as Interim Senior Pastor, effective Sept.
-1, 2014.
-The appointment will be in effect until June 30, 2015, when a new Senior Pastor will be appointed.
+Bishop Kenneth Carter appointed the Rev. Roger Scholtz of South Africa as Interim Senior Pastor from Sept.
+1, 2014 until June 30, 2015.